dikortis/LetsTalkETC/Episodes/Episode_15.md

-asked us to do that kind of thing and so this is what's really nice actually that working with our educator they have this ambition to and so we're starting on the on the on the on the road to to producing higher assurance software I should be clear that you know we're not going to achieve the kind of pinnacle of
+asked us to do that kind of thing and so this is what's really nice actually that working with our educator they have this ambition to and so we're starting on the road to producing higher assurance software I should be clear that you know we're not going to achieve the kind of pinnacle of